dgvncsz0f/sssfs/README.rst

 leaving the resolution for the s3 itself.
 Thus, great potential for huge data losses.

-The other ideas were all some variation of this and do not deserve to be mentioned.

 The second idea is to use s3 itself, using suffix keys, to store the directory contents.
-In this case the directory have no /data blocks/, instead, each name would be a suffix of the actual /inode ptr/ key.
+In this case the directory have no *data blocks*, instead, each name would be a suffix of the actual *inode ptr* key.

+The other ideas were all some variation of these two and do not deserve to be mentioned.

 As a real example, consider the file `/foo/bar/foobar` the following objects in s3 should be created (hope this will clarify the directory